 instant, dry mix

-Potato salad and potato soup are excellent dietary sources of fiber as well.
+Potato salad and potato soup are also excellent dietary sources of fiber.
 A serving provides about 11% of the DV.

 Other favorite potato products, like potato chips, puffs, and sticks, also contain decent amounts of fiber.

 Keep in mind that commercial potatoes have many calories, salt, saturated and trans fat.
 Always check the nutrition facts label in order to make the healthiest choice.

 According to the American Heart Association, we shouldn’t consume more than 13 grams of saturated fatty acids a day.
 High amounts of saturated fats may increase LDL cholesterol, and even increase the risk of heart disease and stroke.
 Excess salt is pretty bad for you as well.